bobanetwork/boba_legacy/boba_documentation/developer/developer-start.md

 [Turing Getting Started - External API](../../packages/boba/turing/README.md#feature-highlight-2-using-turing-to-access-real-time-trading-data-from-within-your-solidity-smart-contract)

-## Boba-feature: Obtaining on-chain price data
+## Feature: Obtaining on-chain price data

 Price Feed oracles are an essential part of Boba, which allow smart contracts to work with external data and open the path to many more use cases.
-Currently Boba has several options to get real world price data directly into your contracts - each different in the way they operate to procure data for smart contracts to consume.
-This list will be updated frequently:
+Currently Boba has several options to get real world price data directly into your contracts - each different in the way they operate to procure data for smart contracts to consume:

 1. [Boba Straw](../../boba_examples/boba-straw/README.md)
 2. [Witnet](https://docs.witnet.io/ethereum/price-feeds/)